thewca/wca-regulations/wca-regulations_2012.md

     - 1g2) Any changes to the score sheets must made with the consent of the WCA Delegate.
 - 1h) Competitors in the same round of an event may be divided into groups.
 [NOTE BY SARAH: "flight" may be a debate-centric term; you might prefer another, less specific term, such as "shift"]  [NOTE BY SARAH: Is it necessary to spell out the reasons for splitting an event into flights?
 Does that affect the competition in a regulatory capacity?]
     - 1h1) Judges/scramblers for a round must not judge or scramble for competitors in their own group before they have completed all of their solves for the round.
     - 1h2) Competitors in the same group must use the same scramble sequences.
-[NOTEL: Competitors in?]
+[NOTE BY LUCAS: Competitors in?]
 Different groups must use different scramble sequences.
 - 1i) The WCA Delegate must be announced to the competitors [NOTE BY LUCAS: to the... public/community?] before the competition starts.
 - 1j) All officials may compete in the competition.
 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).